Jonas956/MKWMenuTools_legacy/README.md

 Place your SZS file into the SZS folder.
 If you want to use patches that use custom images drag into the Images folder after reading the instructions.txt

+It will automaticly convert your .png files into matching .tpl files.
+It will not extract the frames of a .gif file for you (at least as of now)

 Example on how its meant to be done:

 ![This is an image](https://cdn.discordapp.com/attachments/474651886855913484/952281874473050152/unknown.png)